-Located just off the A7 motorway "Avignon Sud", Caumont-sur-Durance is the first village in the Luberon and nearby Avignon.
+Located at the exit of the motorway A7 "Avignon-Sud", Caumont-sur-Durance is the first village located at the gates of the Luberon and in the immediate vicinity of Avignon.

-The Charterhouse of Bonpas dominates the ford on the Durance, true strategic roads crossing North South East West and the former using public via domitia.
+Its Chartreuse de Bonpas dominates the ford on the Durance, a true strategic crossroads of the North South and East West roads that took the old via domitia.

 You can browse the history of Caumont since the earliest times by visiting the Roman garden and pond, unique archaeological jewel in France.

 In the immediate vicinity you can also visit the listed site of the Saint Symphorien Romanesque of great architectural purity.